TOEFL Speaking Task 4: Strategies, Model Response, and 10 Practice Tests

 Master TOEFL Speaking Task 4: Practice Tests

-Each test includes a realistic professor-style (~200 words) and a speaking prompt.
+Each test includes a realistic professor-style (~200 words) and a speaking prompt, much like the Task 3 practice set.

 Master TOEFL Speaking Task 4: Practice Test 1: Mirror Neurons